pipebots/sprintBotBLEControl/Documentation.md

 ### driveMotor(int pwmPin, int dirPin, int spd);
 Outputs PWM and direction to the motor drivers.
 Input speed value range is -255 to +255, 0 is stop.
 The function checks the speed is within the limits and converts it to a PWM and direction command.
-There is also a deadzone which turns the motors off if the required speed is close to 0 as this causes
+There is also a deadzone which turns the motors off if the required speed is close to 0 as this causes the motors to whine and heat up without being enough to start the robot moving.

-void doEncoder1();
+### doEncoder1();

 void doEncoder2();